 Last year, the global audience has been looking for caravans, trailers and recreational vehicles as frequently as for travel insurance, travel agencies, and travel visas.

-After the surge in summer 2021, nomadic travel vehicles are again on the rise in Google searches, especially in Australia, Canada, the USA, the UK, and Germany.
+After the surge in the summer of 2021, nomadic travel vehicles are again on the rise in Google searches, especially in Australia, Canada, the USA, the UK, and Germany.

 Pipeaway gave you a glimpse of life on the road in an interview with Jessica Rambo, who is traveling the States in a school bus as her Painted Buffalo Traveling Studio.